coloria-dev/coloria/articles/remarks-on-osa-ucs/ARTICLE.md

 second of computation time on a recent computer (figure~\ref{fig:speed}).

-To achieve this speed, it is important to vectorize all computation, i.e., not to perform the conversion for each $Lgj$-tuple individually one after another, but to perform all steps on the array.
+To achieve this speed, it is important to vectorize all computation, i.e., not to perform the conversion for each $`Lgj`$-tuple individually one after another, but to perform all steps on the array.
 This also means to perform the Newton iteration on all tuples until the last one of them has converged successfully, even if some already converge in the first step.
 The redundant work inflicted by this approach is far